 - When ready, click Go live on the top right side of the screen.

-- Once you’re live on the network, you can control your LinkedIn stream by taking the actions below:
+- Once you’re live on the network, you can control your LinkedIn stream through the following actions:

 - Monitor your stream from the Stream health tab and the Analytics tab.